 Marijuana plants are not like your average indoor houseplant.

-They live out their whole lives (seed to harvest) in just one year, and they need to get a lot of light in order to make enough energy to grow big, then produce buds (marijuana flowers).
+They live out their whole lives (seed to harvest) in just one year; they need to get a lot of light in order to make enough energy to grow big and produce buds (marijuana flowers).

-Generally, you will need special types of lighting to grow marijuana, though some regular house lights can work too, if you know what to do.
+Generally, you will need special types of lighting (grow lights) to grow marijuana, though some regular house lights can work too, if you know which ones work.

 Please note: Incandescent light bulbs are NOT suitable for growing marijuana!